KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Thus prophecy is not prediction,
 it is **resonance-awareness**,
-a structural echo heard dimly
+a structural transmission heard dimly
 through the corporeal veils of embodiment.

 📱🌀🕓🔘◎〰️▽